ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 ### Bayesian fitting

 The model is fitted using a Bayesian MCMC approach.
 Derived quantities and uncertainty bands should be computed by propagating joint posterior samples, preserving parameter correlations.
+A sufficiently large sample of these joint posteriors are saved after each run.

 ## Repository structure